jhu-saw/sawIntuitiveDaVinci/README.md

 # Dependencies
  * cisst libraries: https://github.com/jhu-cisst/cisst
  * Qt for user interface
- * ROS (optional)
+ * ROS with cisst-ros (optional): https://github.com/jhu-cisst/cisst-ros
+ * OpenIGTLink with sawOpenIGTLink (optional): https://github.com/jhu-saw/sawOpenIGTLink

 # Running the examples

 ## Main example

 The main example provided is `sawIntuitiveDaVinciConsoleQt`.
-You need to make sure your computer is on the same subnet as the da Vinci, i.e. you should be able to ping 10.0.0.5
+You need to make sure your computer is on the same subnet as the da Vinci, i.e. you should be able to ping 10.0.0.5.
+This example can be compiled on Linux or Windows.

 ## ROS